alecramsay/ushouse/data/results/README.md

 These are the new revised election results that incorporate imputed results for uncontested elections.
 They were produced automatically by the impute_election.py script.

-The old results produced manually using a series of spreadsheets are in the 'snapshot' directory below.
+The old results produced manually using a series of spreadsheets are in the data/OLD/results/ directory.